ynput/OpenPype/website/docs/artist_concepts.md

 ### Task

-A task defines a work area for an asset an artist can work in.
-For example asset *hero* can have tasks *modeling* and *rigging*.
+A task defines a work area for an asset where an artist can work in.
+For example asset *characterA* can have tasks named *modeling* and *rigging*.
 Tasks also have types.
-Multiple tasks of the same type may exist in an asset.
-A task with type FX could for example appear twice as *fx_fire* and *fx_cloth*.
+Multiple tasks of the same type may exist on an asset.
+A task with type `fx` could for example appear twice as *fx_fire* and *fx_cloth*.

 Without a task you cannot launch a host application.